davidlpeterson/davidlpeterson.github.io/_posts/2020-05-28-goals-and-anti-goals.markdown

 This where goals and anti-goals come in.

-What I realized is that having a clear set of goals and anti-goals can help me control my emotional response to competition.

-Whenever I start feeling that jealous-inducing, demotivation coming on, I just need to look at my goals and anti-goals.
-Is this a goal of mine?
-If not, should it be?
-If not, then who cares?
-Focus on what matters.
-Play your own game, don't play somebody else's.

 ### What's a goal?

 A goal is specific enough to be useful, but vague enough to let you figure out how to get there in real time.
 Think objectives, not tactics.